The Rise Of Dye Sublimation In Fashion Printing & custom apparel

 Types Of Polyester Fabrics Available

-Loose weave fabrics are suitable for jerseys and sports apparel.
+Loose weave fabrics are suitable for jerseys, t shirts and sports custom apparel products.

-Ultra fine, soft luxurious polyester fabrics suitable for high fashion.
+Ultra fine, soft luxurious polyester fabrics suitable for high fashion custom apparel printing.
 Textures can be shiny, matt, anti-glare, suede and properties such as the amount of stretch can also be chosen.